Miss. lawmakers seek withdrawal of WHO abortion guidelines

-WASHINGTON, D.C. – U.S. Senators Roger Wicker and Cindy Hyde-Smith (R-Miss.), and U.S. Representatives Steven Palazzo and Michael Guest (R-Miss.) are among more than 50 lawmakers asking the World Health Organization (WHO) to retract its recent far-reaching guidelines on abortion.
+WASHINGTON, D.C.
+(WLBT) - Mississippi lawmakers are among more than 50 lawmakers that are asking the World Health Organization to withdraw its recent guidelines on abortion.

 “We, members of the U.S. Congress, write to you today with concerns about the World Health Organization’s (W.H.O.) dangerous new abortion guidelines.
 These extreme new guidelines aim to remove all legal and policy safeguards on abortion, impose restrictions on the conscience rights of health workers, and ignore the right to life and the safety of the mother and child,” the lawmakers wrote.